 3.Y3.4.1.3 Expected Actions

-The Care Plan Contributor initiates the search using HTTP or HTTPS GET, and the Care Plan Guidance Service responds according to the FHIR Search specification with zero or more plan definitions that match the search parameter values supplied with the search message.
-Specifically, the Care Plan Guidance Service returns a bundle as the HTTP Response, where the bundle includes the resources that are the results of the search.
+The Care Plan Contributor initiates the search using HTTP or HTTPS GET, and the Care Plan Definition Service responds according to the FHIR Search specification with zero or more plan definitions that match the search parameter values supplied with the search message.
+Specifically, the Care Plan Definition Service returns a bundle as the HTTP Response, where the bundle includes the resources that are the results of the search.

 3.Y3.5 Security Considerations